vn6295337/LLM-secure-gateway/docs/implementation.md

-# Implementation Guide - Secure LLM Router API
+# Implementation Guide - LLM Secure Gateway

 This document explains how the project was built, key decisions made, and lessons learned.